spywhere/JavatarDoc/javatar_snippets.rst

 |J| Snippets
 ================

 |J| snippets is a dynamic snippet which will change part of the file to correspond with package path and class name.
-By using macros, you can specify which part of the file you want to fill the data to.
+By using parameters, you can specify which part of the file you want to fill the data to.

 You can make your own snippets to use within |J| by create a new file ends with ``.javatar``